School Touring Qualified

 Need 16' x 24' performance area and 90 minutes advance access for warm up and sound check.
 If stage is raised, our wheelchairs need a back wall and guide rails along the ramp for safety.
 Need 2 clip-on or handheld microphones and a movable podium.
 Easy access to restrooms with 31-inch clearance for stalls.
 Three accessible parking spaces near building entrance, with clearance on one side for exit by ramp.

 Emmy® Award winning recording artists and conservationists Jan and George Syrigos capture audiences with a musical adventure exploring wildlife, habitats and natural history.
 “Ribbit and Roll” to their original upbeat tunes energized with motion, media and the conservation message.
-Combining 16 years of conservation experience and training with their Parents Choice-recommended music, WildHeart truly brings the heart of the wild, to the heart of the child!
+Combining 19 years of conservation experience and training with their Parents Choice-recommended music, WildHeart truly brings the heart of the wild, to the heart of the child!
 Jan and George are deeply committed to sharing their combined passions for nature and music in creative and engaging ways, offering school programs, teacher workshops, and concerts for adults and children.
-WildHeart’s songs are strongly tied to Missouri grade level expectations.
+WildHeart’s songs are strongly tied to Missouri Learning Standards.

 45 minute set up.
 Electrical, 2 small tables.